spectraphilic/reflexible/doc/source/getting_started.rst

 Once you have checked out the code and have a sufficient FLEXPART dataset to work with you can begin to use the module.
-The first step is to load the module.
+The first step is to load the package.
 Depending on how you checked out the code, you can accomplish this in a few different way, but the preferred is as follows::

-    import reflexible as rf
+    In [1]: import reflexible as rf

 .. sidebar:: header file